hawkins/hawkins.github.io/README.md

-# Hawkins is...
+# Josh Hawkins is...

-This is the repo powering my tech blog.
+This is the repo powering my tech blog / personal site.

+It's written to be hosted on a `.is` TLD and have URLs be human readable (`josh.hawkins.is/a-writer`).
+You can easily fork this repo and add your own content to achieve the same effect!

 It's written entirely in JavaScript and utilizes [Next.js](https://github.com/zeit/next.js) for server-side rendering with React.